NewPath-Consulting/ez-wildapricot-webdesigner/README.md

 <div id="textmanager_overlay"></div>
 ```

-You must also ddd these lines to the Wild Apricot global CSS in the [Website -&gt; CSS](https://gethelp.wildapricot.com/en/articles/438#entering) menu:
+You must also add these lines to the Wild Apricot global CSS in the [Website -&gt; CSS](https://gethelp.wildapricot.com/en/articles/438#entering) menu:

 ```css
 #textmanager_overlay {